robester0403/robester0403/README.md

 This is the place where I store my coding explorations and ~~attempt to~~ disrupt the status quo!

 🔭  I’m currently working on a collaborative project and websites for other professionals
-🌱  Recently, I have been working building a python Flask server and a clone blog called "Midium" as a parody to Medium
+🌱  Recently, I have been fine tuning the AI prompts for a clone/blog generator called "Midium" as a parody to Medium
-💡  I have been really inspired by three js and https://atelier.net/virtual-economy/.
-May considering rebuilding my portfolio site to be full 3D
-💬  Ask me about Javascript/Typescript or React/Express/Node
+💡  I have been looking for some good use cases for python in financial data analysis 💬  Ask me about Javascript/Typescript or React/Express/Node
 📫  How to reach me: Through my links below
 :meat_on_bone: Fun fact: I love slow cooked smoked BBQ and helping other professionals to start coding!